Sporting lodge: Early hunting lodges

-The wardens would be expected to ensure the lodges were ready for use by the monarch, should they wish to make use of the hunting in the forest or chase.
+The stewards would be expected to ensure the lodges were ready for use by the monarch, should they wish to make use of the hunting in the forest or chase.
 These wardens would host and attend courts known as eyres, where they would receive rents, fines and equipage (e.g. saddle, bridle, sword and horn), while offences were adjudicated on by justice in eyre.
-The forest law was enforced locally by various types of medieval 'forester' (officers usually in the employ of the warden) including "woodwards" and their deputies, called "Bowbearers" and "rangers", who enforced the law within the Purlieu of the forest, while "agisters" managed the free-roaming animals, and "verderers" investigated and recorded minor offences such as the taking of venison and the illegal cutting of woodland, and dealt with the day-to-day forest administration.
+The forest law was enforced locally by various types of medieval 'forester' (officers usually in the employ of the warden) including "woodwards" and their deputies, such as "bowbearers" and "rangers", who enforced the law within the Purlieu of the forest, while "agisters" managed the free-roaming animals, and "verderers" investigated and recorded minor offences such as the taking of venison and the illegal cutting of woodland, and dealt with the day-to-day forest administration.
+Regarders undertook periodic inspection of the forest.
 Foresters' lodges could provide accommodation for these officers.
 The five animals of the forest protected by forest law (outlined by John Manwood a justice eyre of the New Forest) were the hart and hind (red deer), boar, hare and wolf.
 Protection was also said to be extended to the beasts of chase, the buck and doe (fallow deer), fox, marten, and roe deer, and the beasts and fowls of warren: the hare, coney, pheasant, and partridge.
 White Park cattle, such as the Wild Cattle of Chillingham were also hunted.
 As the courts would meet at the lodges, depending on the workload of the court, they were often converted into full time offices and court houses for the officials required to oversee and uphold forest law.
 Speech House in the Forest of Dean began life as a hunting lodge for Charles II but was later re-commissioned to host the "Court of the Speech", a sort of parliament for the verderers and free miners managing the forest, game, and mineral resources of the area.